Electric toothbrush: Effectiveness

-In 2014, a Cochrane review demonstrated that power toothbrushes remove more plaque and reduce gingival inflammation more than manual toothbrushes.
-This review showed electric toothbrushes had greater effectiveness over manual ones.
-For example, plaque build-up and gingival inflammation were reduced by 11% and 6% respectively after one to three months of use.
-After three months of use, the reduction observed was even greater – 21% reduction in plaque and 11% reduction in gingival inflammation.
+A 2014 Cochrane review found that electric toothbrushes remove more plaque and reduce gingival inflammation compared to manual toothbrushes, showing generally greater effectiveness over manual toothbrushes.
+Plaque build-up and gingival inflammation were reduced by 11% and 6%, respectively, following one to three months of use.
+After three months of use, observed plaque reduction reached 21% and gingival inflammation was reduced by 11%.
 Although the scale of these differences in a clinical setting remains questionable, other reviews have reached similar conclusions.
-Another large review of studies also concluded that power toothbrushes were more effective in removing plaque than manual brushes for children.
+Another systematic review reported that electric toothbrushes removed more plaque on children's teeth than manual brushes.
 For patients with limited manual dexterity or where difficulty exists in reaching rear teeth, electric toothbrushes may be especially beneficial.

 With regards to the effectiveness of different electric toothbrushes, the oscillation rotation models have been found to remove more plaque than manual toothbrushes.
-More specific studies have also been conducted demonstrating oscillating rotating toothbrush effectiveness to be superior to manual toothbrushes for patients undergoing orthodontic treatment.
-Only the oscillating rotating power toothbrush was able to consistently provide statistically significant benefit over manual toothbrushes in the 2014 Cochrane Review.
-This suggests that oscillating rotating power toothbrushes may be more effective than other electric toothbrushes.
-More recent evidence also supports this as new studies suggest that oscillating rotating toothbrushes are more effective than high frequency sonic power toothbrushes.
+More specific studies have also been conducted where oscillating rotating toothbrushes have been found to be more effective than manual toothbrushes for patients undergoing orthodontic treatment.
+Only the oscillating rotating electric toothbrush consistently provided statistically significant benefit over manual toothbrushes in the 2014 Cochrane Review.
+This suggests that oscillating rotating electric toothbrushes may be more effective than other electric toothbrushes.
+More recent evidence also supports this, as new studies suggest that oscillating rotating toothbrushes are more effective than high-frequency sonic electric toothbrushes.
 Overall, oscillating rotating toothbrushes are effective in reducing gingival inflammation and plaque.

-Other factors that influence effectiveness amongst electric toothbrushes involve factors such as the amount of time spent brushing and the condition of the brush head.
+Other factors that influence effectiveness among electric toothbrushes include the amount of time spent brushing and the condition of the brush head.
 Manufacturers recommend that heads be changed every three months or as soon as the brush head has visibly deteriorated.
+Some manufacturers have added colored bristles to the brush heads, that fade over time and usage, as a visual reminder to replace the brush heads.

+However, studies also show that while initial use of an electric toothbrush showed improvements to oral health, the benefits decreased with continuous use.
+This initial improvement was suggested to be because of the Hawthorne effect and/or because of novelty change.

 Power source and charging

-Modern electric toothbrushes run on low voltage, 12 V or less.
-A few units use a step-down transformer to power the brush, but most use a battery, usually but not always rechargeable and non-replaceable, fitted inside the handle, which is hermetically sealed to prevent water damage.
-While early NiCd battery toothbrushes used metal tabs to connect with the charging base, some toothbrushes use inductive charging.
+Modern electric toothbrushes run on low voltage, generally 12 V or less.
+Certain units use a step-down transformer to power the brush, but most use a rechargeable and non-replaceable battery.
+The battery is usually fitted inside the handle, which is hermetically sealed to prevent water damage.
+While early NiCad battery toothbrushes used metal tabs to connect with the charging base, newer toothbrushes use inductive charging.